kiarashvosough1999/CocoAttributedStringBuilder/README.md

 In order to create an AttributedString on Coco, you should use `CocoString` which takes a `String` and a builderBlock arguments.

-String which was provided in input argument is also available on the builderBlock.
+> String which was provided as an input argument is also available on the builderBlock to avoid outer variable or self capturing.

 ```swift
 import CocoAttributedStringBuilder